PyTemplate/python_package/README.md

 `make check` - Run the lint, test, and clean commands.

-`make gen-docs` - Generate Sphinx HTML documentation
+`make gen-docs` - Generate Sphinx HTML documentation.

-`make docs` - Generate Sphinx HTML documentation and serve to the browser.
+`make docs` - Generate Sphinx HTML documentation and serve it to the browser.

 `make pre-release` - Bump the version and create the release tag.

-`make release` - push the release tag and trigger the release pipeline
+`make release` - Push the release tag and trigger the release pipeline.

 ## Workflows